- Erzulie is a Lwa in Haitian Voodoo, embodying love, femininity, and the protection of women (she is often called a love goddess).

 She is also known as Erzulie Mansur, Erzulie the Blessed, as a representation of maternal love and a protector of children.
 In this aspect, she is sometimes considered an incarnation of the Virgin Mary.

-The Loa is also called on as Granne Erzulie, or grandmother Erzulie, as a kind of female elder who can share female experience and maturity.
+The Loa is also called on as Granne Erzulie, or grandmother Erzulie.
+In this form, Erzulie takes the role of a female elder who can share female experience and maturity.

-As a Petwo deity, she is often called Erzulie Dantor, Erzulie of the wrongs, and is called on to deliver vengeance against those who mistreat women and children.
+As a Petwo deity, she is often called Ezili Dantor, Erzulie of the wrongs, and is called on to deliver vengeance against those who mistreat women and children.
+This is her incarnation of the fierce protector.

 The Voodoo goddess is also Erzulie Balianne, or Erzulie the silenced, who can be called on to keep secrets and help people forget painful lost loves.